Top 10 Best Gluten-Free Girl Scout Cookie “Knockoff” Recipes Plus Bonus Ideas

 Gluten-Free Do-Si-D’ohs from Lentil Breakdown

-Samoa Brownies from Paleo Parents
+Samoa Brownies from Real Everything

 I have made your Samoa cookies so many times and they never last long.
 They are the most requested treat in this house!
 If I was feeling better these days any version of thin mints would be on the agenda.
 We would buy boxes of these when I was little and hoard them in the freezer.
 And then on weekends we would watch movies and tear open a package.
 I can remember the condensation that will would form on them as soon as you took them out and the cold crispy bite.
 Perfect!
-Well, really not so perfect, but what great tradition that was!
+Well, really not so perfect, but what great tradition that was! 🙂 thanks for sharing this round up Shirley definitely bookmarking for a better day when I can get to baking again! 🙂

 Hey Shelly–It makes me so happy to know that your family has enjoyed my Samoa cookies so much!!
 Thank you for taking the time to tell me!
 I’m sorry that you are not feeling well enough to make some Thin Mints.
 I will keep you in my thoughts and prayers, dear.
 Hugs to you!
 I wonder how many folks have similar memories on Thin Mints.
-I’m guessing many.
+I’m guessing many. 😉 More hugs to you, dear!

 Shirley